the-great-matias-rasmussen/the-great-matias-rasmussen/README.md

 - 👋 Hi, I’m @the-great-matias-rasmussen
 - 👀 I’m interested in rosé
 - 🌱 I’m currently learning CSS grid
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not looking to collaborate on anything
-- 📫 How to reach me ...

 <!---
 the-great-matias-rasmussen/the-great-matias-rasmussen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.